Key Takeaway

 A power of attorney (POA) is a legal document that gives someone you trust the authority to act on your behalf.
 That's it.
 Despite the intimidating name, it's one of the most straightforward and essential tools in estate planning.

 The person granting the authority is called the "principal."
-The person receiving the authority is called the "agent" or "attorney-in-fact" (this doesn't mean they need to be a lawyer — anyone you trust can serve).
+The person receiving it is called the "agent" or "attorney-in-fact" — which doesn't mean they need to be a lawyer.
+Anyone you trust can serve.

-Think of it like this: if you're on a long trip and need someone to sign documents, pay bills, or make decisions for you, a power of attorney gives them the legal right to do so.
+Think of it this way: if you're on a long trip and need someone to sign documents, pay bills, or make decisions for you, a power of attorney gives them the legal right to do so.
 The same principle applies if you're incapacitated due to illness or injury.

 Legal professionals consistently identify power of attorney documents as among the most important — and most neglected — components of a complete estate plan.
 Without them, your family may need a court order just to pay your electric bill.